osisoft/PI-Adapter/V1/Configuration/Health endpoint configuration.md

 # Health endpoint configuration

-You can configure OSIsoft adapters to produce and store health data at a designated health endpoint.
+You can configure PI adapters to produce and store health data at a designated health endpoint.
 For more information about adapter health, see [Adapter health](xref:AdapterHealth).

 ## Configure health endpoint